WhaleJ84/points_of_interest/README.md

 Within the html body is the website title and a custom PHP function, `navbar` (explained in further detail in `functions.php`).
 The above mentioned additions are included in all `view/*.phtml` files, and as such will be ommitted from any further discussion of included files.

-Below is a drop-down menu, dynamically generated using a PHP while loop on an SQL query passed through from `index.php` that allows the user to filter search results by regions (explained in further detail in Task B).

 Finally, the page contains two HTML divs: `searchresults` and `reviews` that will be populated with AJAX responses to display results to the user.

 ### functions.php